futape/gustav/Dev-API:-GustavSrc.md

 ###`private GustavContent $content`

-The `GustavContent` object representing the source file's content.
+The [`GustavContent`](API#gustavcontent) object representing the source file's content.

 ###`private GustavBlock $block`

-A `GustavBlock` object representing the source file's GvBlock.
+A [`GustavBlock`](API#gustavblock) object representing the source file's GvBlock.

 ###`private bool $isDis`

 Whether the source file is disabled.
-For disabled source files no dstination file can be created.
-Moreover they don't appear in the results of `Gustav::query()` (by default).
+For disabled source files no destination file can be created.
+Moreover they don't appear in the results of [`Gustav::query()`](Public-API%3a-Gustav#string-query--stringstring-src_directory----bool-recursive--true--arraynull-filters--null--int-filters_operator--gustavfilter_and--int-order_by--gustavorder_pub--int-min_match_score--0--bool-include_disabled--false--) (by default).
 Source files can be disabled by prepending a `_` to their filenames.

 ###`private string $desc`

 The description of the source file.
-This may be either the value of the `_desc` GvBlock option, if specified, or the description is generated from the source file's content.
+This may be either the value of the [`_desc` GvBlock option](Gustav-core-options#_desc), if specified, or the description is generated from the source file's content.

 ###`private string[] $category`